Floorp-Projects/Floorp/widget/windows/docs/blocklist.rst

   | Example: (1, 2, 3, 4)
 - | A 32-bit integer representing a Unix timestamp with PETimeStamp.
 This is compared to an integer of IMAGE_FILE_HEADER::TimeDateStamp.
   | Example: PETimeStamp(0x12345678)

+Flags
+*****

+If you know a problem happens only on older Windows versions, you can use one of the following flags to narrow down the affected platform.

+- BLOCK_WIN8_AND_OLDER
+- BLOCK_WIN7_AND_OLDER

 -----------------